emacsmirror/org-contrib/README.md

 Files which are already maintained outside of the repository and will be removed from the next release of `org-contrib`.

+All files in this repository are licensed under the GNU General Public License, either version 3 of the License, or (at your option) any later version.

 # Files to remove from the next release